galaxyproject/galaxy-hub/content/community/wg/index.md

 Communications across working groups.

 * [Gitter Chat](https://gitter.im/galaxyproject/wg-all)
-    * Please condsider joining if you are involved in any working group.
+    * Please consider joining if you are involved in any working group.

 </div>